mbieb/task_management_app/README.md

 ## Getting Started

 Task Management app is an application built with the Flutter framework.
 This app implements the clean architecture concept and follows the Domain-Driven Design (DDD) folder structure.
 It also utilizes the Bloc state management approach & dependency injection (DI).
+The app can run in offline mode and supports task data synchronization when the internet connection is available.
+Additionally, unit tests are implemented to validate the login form and task submission functionality, ensuring reliability and correctness of the app's core features.

 ### Requirement:
 * Flutter Version: 3.22.3